History

 WORKSHOP and TRAINING PROGRAMME:

-S.NO Date WORKSHOP / TRAINING with Title University / TNMSC Credits / Both Level (State / National / Institute) Cost Incurred
+S.NO Date WORKSHOP / TRAINING with Title University / TNMSC Credits / both if present State or National level or institute level

 QUIZ / COMPETITIONS